Racial segregation in Canada

 Until 1965, racial segregation in schools, stores and most aspects of public life existed legally in Ontario, Quebec and Nova Scotia, and informally in other provinces such as British Columbia.
-Unlike in the United States, racial segregation in Canada applied to all non-whites and was historically enforced through laws, court decisions and social norms with a closed immigration system that barred virtually all non-whites from immigrating until 1962.
+Unlike in the United States, racial segregation applied to all non-whites and was historically enforced through laws, court decisions and social norms with a closed immigration system that barred virtually all non-whites from immigrating until 1962.
 Section 38 of the 1910 Immigration Act permitted the government to prohibit the entry of immigrants "belonging to any race deemed unsuited to the climate or requirements of Canada, or of immigrants of any specified class, occupation or character."

 Medical segregation

 Indigenous peoples of Canada were treated in racially segregated hospitals called Indian hospitals or segregated wards in regular hospitals.
 Medical experimentation also occurred at these hospitals, frequently without consent, such as the testing of BCG vaccine on infants.
 These hospitals were underfunded, overcrowded, and had worse quality of care for patients.
 Hospitals that exclusively treated white patients were often located nearby.

 Blood transfusions were segregated based on the donor's race until the 1960s in both the United States and Canada.
 Blood from black individuals was perceived as inferior and unsafe for use in white recipients.
 Charles R. Drew advocated against the practice due to a lack of scientific evidence.